kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 To me, it makes most sense to have Elm control the state and pass it to React.
 There could of course be use-cases where it's necessary to control the state with React at first.

-_Let me know if you want a tutorial on how to make React own the state.
-I would also appreciate an explanation on the reasoning why to understand your context._

 ## Make Elm stateful

-To make the Elm component more interactive, we need to add a bit of stuff to the `Main.elm` module.
+To make the Elm component more interactive, we need to add a bit more stuff to the `Main.elm` module.

 ```elm
 module Main exposing (main)